invenia/blog/_posts/JuliaLangFeatures.md

 An alternative would be to use the [MLJ interface](https://github.com/alan-turing-institute/MLJ.jl) instead, which takes care of this kind of thing.

-First we need some basic functions to deal with our data, for example `get_true_classes` expects an iterator of observations.
+In this demonstration of the simple use of a few ML libraries, first we need some basic functions to deal with our data. for example `get_true_classes` expects an iterator of observations.

 ```julia